-Tip 2: If your pet has never had fresh meat in their diet, start by getting them used to the taste and texture by mixing a combination of Complete Mix with the diet they’re used to, so there are some familiar tastes in the bowl.
-Gradually increase the amount of Complete Mix and decrease the amount of their old pet food until you’ve completely converted them.
+Tip 2: If your pet has never had fresh, raw meat in their diet, start by getting them used to the taste and texture by mixing a combination of their new food with the diet they’re used to, so there are some familiar tastes in the bowl.
+Gradually increase the amount of the new food and decrease the amount of their old pet food until you’ve completely converted them.
+This can take a matter of days for some dogs or even one or two months for others.
+In fact a slower transition, particularly from a low quality, processed food to a balanced, raw diet can help their digestive system adapt too.

 Tip 3: Serve your pet their Complete Mix at room temperature, or even a little warmer.
 Food served straight from the fridge can be a turn off, especially for cats.